- About Us

 In all these cases, the experts contended that we know and have the solutions to the problems and need to ensure rigorous implementation.

-Many election officials and policy makers say they can solve the accessibility issues through actions that simply circumvent the barriers.
+Many election officials and policymakers say they can solve the accessibility issues through actions that simply circumvent the barriers.
 Most frequent examples of such policies were relying on absentee ballots for people with disabilities rather than making polling places accessible, and relying on giving people with disabilities assistance with casting their ballots, which fundamentally compromises their right to a private and independent ballot.
 We do not find these adequate solutions in any way.

 A final barrier we examined was the treatment of people with intellectual, developmental (IDD), and psychological disabilities (PD).
 The U.S. compares relatively favorably to other Western countries in its inclusion of all its citizens, with one marked exception.
 While the trend in the rest of the world has been to move away from provisions that disenfranchise people with IDD or PD, more than half of U.S. states still have such provisions in their constitutions.
-Some states also disenfranchise person placed under guardianship.
+Some states also disenfranchise persons placed under guardianship.
 There is no evidence that such measures are reasonable or called for and as they stand, they constitute overt and systemic discrimination.

 It is unacceptable to have 20% of our population being treated as second-class citizens with their rights to full participation in our democracy being routinely compromised.
 It is the duty of our democratic system to end this institutionalized discrimination against people with disabilities and focus on ensuring that each citizen has guaranteed access to a private and independent ballot in whichever manner they may choose to cast it.